Does smoking hemp get you high? Is it safe?

 These are questions we get asked quite often.
 Understandably, those that aren’t as familiar with CBD or hemp flower may not be sure about its finer details.

 We want to help clear the air on everything you need to know about smoking hemp.
-High-CBD flower have massive advantages, so let’s dive into tips to have handy before smoking it.
+High-CBD flower have massive advantages, so let’s dive into tips to have handy before smoking them.

 What is CBD?

 We’ve touched on CBD all throughout our platform, but just as a recap, cannabidiol, or CBD, is one of the 400+ compounds found in the cannabis plant.
 One of 60+ cannabinoids, it’s the only cannabinoid abundant in some cannabis plants, just like THC.

 More specifically, THC is typically abundant in marijuana, while CBD is typically found abundant in hemp.
 While THC may be the best-known cannabinoid presently, CBD is slowly making its rise to fame due to recent history.

 In the US, hemp plants are legal if they contain 0.3% THC or less.
 This made it legal to manufacture CBD products that met certain specifications, such as only being extracted from industrial-grade hemp.